Updated: Feb 14

 Physical Touch - being close to and physically intimate with our partner

 Somebody who values quality time above all else is not going to feel loved by a partner who is working all hours to provide gifts (or pay bills!).
 Whereas somebody who values acts of service, is going to feel loved by a partner who cooks them a nice meal or helps out with the housework and children.
 Why not take the free quiz below to find out what your preferred love language is, as well as that of your partners and share the results with each other?
 It can provide you with insight into your partner which you were otherwise unaware of.
-It could also save you both time, money, arguments, the need for couples counselling and the future of your relationship (and what could be more romantic than than! lol)
+It could also save you both time, money, arguments, the need for couples counselling and the future of your relationship (and what could be more romantic than than! lol):

 2. 36 Questions to Fall in Love

-Any fans of the Big Bang Theory will remember the episode where Penny and Sheldon carry out a social experiment designed to make 2 strangers fall in love after just a few of hours.
+Any fans of the Big Bang Theory will remember the episode where Penny and Sheldon carry out a social experiment designed to make 2 strangers fall in love after just a couple hours.
 The experiment involved asking each other set questions followed by 4 minutes of looking into each other’s eyes.
 Well, it transpires this experiment is taken from an actual study by Psychologist couple Arthur and Elaine Aron, that explores whether intimacy between two strangers can be accelerated by having them ask each other a specific series of personal questions.
 The 36 questions in the study are broken up into three sets, with each set intended to be more probing than the last.
 The idea is that mutual vulnerability fosters closeness.
 Allowing ourselves to be vulnerable with another person, even someone we think we know well can be exceedingly difficult, so this exercise forces the issue.

 The questions are available for free on multiple links plus smartphone apps and have the ability to help enhance communication, mutual understanding, promote connection and turn what may otherwise be boring conversation into something new and fun.